-The Quick Setup section is designed to get you using the broadband router as quick as possible.
+The Quick Setup section is designed to get you using LevelOne FBR-1405TX as quick as possible.
 In the Quick Setup you are required to fill in only the information necessary to access the Internet.
 Once you click on the Quick Setup Wizard in the HOME page, you should see the screen below.